Slyson/Customer-Segmentation/README.md

 # Customer Segmentation Project

 This project focuses on customer segmentation using various clustering and classification algorithms.
-The goal is to analyze customer data and categorize them into different segments based on their attributes.
+The aim is to analyse customer data and categorise them into different segments based on their attributes.

 ## Dependencies